 Identity Architecture

-Most organizations approach brand identity as surface design.
+Most organizations treat identity as surface.

 Logos change.